GitBruno/docxicml/README.md

 * Custom Character Styles

-* Bold, italics
+* Bold and italics
+  (Underlines, strikethrough and colours are ignored)

 * Headings

-* Lists
+* Lists.
 Yet to be implemented

-* Tables
+* Tables.
 Yet to be implemented

 * Footnotes and endnotes.
 Yet to be implemented

-* Images
+* Images.
 Yet to be implemented

-* Underlines, strikethrough, superscript and subscript.
+* Superscript and subscript.
 Yet to be implemented

 * Links.
 Yet to be implemented

 * Line breaks.
 Yet to be implemented

 * Text boxes.
 The contents of the text box are treated as a separate paragraph that appears after the paragraph containing the text box.
   Yet to be implemented

 * Comments.
 Yet to be implemented

 Installation